- Clinical science

-- Dystrophin gene mutations and subsequent alterations of the protein → partial (BMD) or almost complete impairment (DMD) of the protein → disturbance of numerous cellular signaling pathways → necrosis of affected muscle cells and subsequent replacement with connective and fat tissue → muscle appears larger (“pseudohypertrophy”)
+- Mutations and subsequent alterations of the dystrophin protein → partial (BMD) or almost complete impairment (DMD) of the protein → disturbance of numerous cellular signaling pathways → necrosis of affected muscle cells and subsequent replacement with connective and fat tissue → muscle appears larger (“pseudohypertrophy”)

-- Paresis and atrophy starting in the proximal lower limbs, later spreading to the upper body and distal areas
+- Paresis and atrophy starting in the proximal lower limbs (pelvic girdle), later spreading to the upper body and distal areas

 - Weak reflexes